 Real and long-lasting change can only be ushered in when all of us come together to make it possible.
 Inclination towards social responsibility and contribution to sustainable development is fast becoming the mark of distinction for leading corporate and top brands.
 Corporate Social Responsibility is the continuous commitment of a corporate body to improve community well being through discretionary business practices and ethical contributions of corporate resources.
 Mallen Baker—writer, speaker and CSR expert—defines CSR as a strategic act, “a way companies manage the business processes to produce an overall positive impact on society.”
 Integrating social, environmental and ethical responsibilities into the governance of businesses ensures their long term success, competitiveness and sustainability.
 CSR initiatives facilitate corporate to build a dominant brand that reverberates with their key stakeholders—customers, employees, government and general public.

-Mess Charitable Trust is an NGO for CSR with pan-India presence and widespread rural outreach, directly impacting the lives of more than 950 underserved communities in the remotest of villages and urban slums spread across 25 states of India
+Mess Society is an NGO for CSR with pan-India presence and widespread rural outreach, directly impacting the lives of more than 950 underserved communities in the remotest of villages and urban slums spread across 25 states of India

 More than 80% of funding for our welfare projects comes from the corporate sector, and consequently the same standards of governance and efficiency, and the culture of excellence flow through our own operations